sablin39/sablin39/README.md

 # About

 This is Yoake-Sablin, an agender cyberneticist.
-Focusing on control theory, computer graphics, physics-based rendering and GPU programming.
+Focusing on control theory, robotics, physics-based rendering, and parallel programming.
 Also interested in information geometry and optimal transport though just a newbie.

-Fluent in 🇨🇳 汉语; 🇺🇸 English; ☭🇷🇺 Русский.
+Fluent in 🇨🇳 汉语; 🇺🇸 English; 🇷🇺 Русский.
 Always open for friendly discussions :)

 - Blog: https://blog.okbsablin.su